rayiner/portfolio/README.md

 # Programming Portfolio

 This is my programming portfolio.
-These are mostly small programs written to study specific issues.
+These are mostly small programs written to study specific topics.
 These copies are meant to be read, not compiled or executed and may have some bit-rot.
 They did all work at one point.
+My active projects are available at: http://github.com/rayiner.
+Verrazano is now maintained by someone else and is available at: http://common-lisp.net/project/fetter.
-My active projects are available at: github.com/rayiner.
-All code herein was entirely written by myself, except where otherwise noted.
+All code herein was written by myself, except where otherwise noted.

 ## Controller Clearance Broadcast System (air_traffic)